-1.3 Simple Participant Discovery Protocol 2.0 Improvements
+2.1.3 Simple Participant Discovery Protocol 2.0 Improvements

-The following improvements have been made to the experimental Simple Participant Discovery Protocol (SPDP2) introduced in release 7.0.0.
-See the (Experimental) Simple Participant Discovery 2.0 section of the RTI Connext Core Libraries User's Manual for more information.
+The following improvements have been made to the experimental Simple Participant Discovery Protocol (SPDP2) introduced in release 7.0.0 and described here: 2.2.1 Discovery Scalability and Troubleshooting on page 37.
+See also the Simple Participant Discovery 2.0 section of the RTI Connext Core Libraries User's Manual for more information.

-1.3.1 Improved bandwidth usage through optimal sending of bootstrap messages
+2.1.3.1 Improved bandwidth usage through optimal sending of bootstrap messages